digideskio/support-tools/jira2txt/README.md

 A small Python script to query the mongodb.org JIRA instance for certain keys and to print out the specified field values in table format.

+### Installation

+All you need for this script to run is the Python `jira` module, which you can install with:

+    sudo pip install jira

+If you are using [`virtualenv`](http://www.virtualenv.org/en/latest/) you don't need to `sudo`.

 ### Usage

 The script has two modes to query for tickets, by key directly, or via the JIRA query language.